 You should eat a regular meal and drink plenty of fluids one to two hours before donating platelets.
 We also suggest that you increase your consumption of calcium-rich foods (such as dairy products) or take a calcium supplement the evening before your donation and also the morning of your donation.

-Do not take aspirin or products containing aspirin for at least 72 hours before your appointment, and do not take any nonsteroidal, anti-inflammatory medications (such as ibuprofen) for 48 hours before your appointment.
-Acetaminophen (Tylenol) is acceptable.Back to top
+Do not take aspirin or products containing aspirin for at least 72 hours before your appointment.
+Acetaminophen (Tylenol) and non-steroidal anti-inflammatory medications (such as ibuprofen) are acceptable.Back to top

 You can donate platelets once within a seven-day period.
 You may donate up to six times in an eight-week period and 24 times a year.Back to top